-Treatment of Temporomandibular Disorders
+Treatment of temporomandibular disorders

 Since the causes of TMD are so complex and multifaceted, it is important that the therapy is planned very individually and that all causal points are addressed at the same time.
-In order to carry out such a treatment correctly and effectively, it requires the cooperation of experienced experts of various disciplines.
+In order to carry out such treatment correctly and effectively, it requires the cooperation of experienced experts of various disciplines.

 A coordinated, interdisciplinary therapy between dentist, osteopath, optometrist, posturologist, physiotherapist and coach for stress management leads to a long-term and causal solution to the problems caused by TMD.

 With this interdisciplinary approach to TMD therapy, the dentist oversees the planning and refers the patient to the appropriate therapist.
-Is of great importance that the dentist has a lot of experience in the field of TMD therapy, has a network of experienced therapists and has a good understanding of the basics of these other disciplines.
+Is of great importance that the dentist has a lot of experience in the field of TMD therapy, has a network of experienced therapists and has a good understanding of the basics of these various medical disciplines.

 Interdisciplinary collaboration in TMD therapy

 - Dental technician